This Doesn’t Look Good at All, John

-But equally disturbing in all the splattered blood is the creeping militarism to our society and the seriously sick implications it inevitably afflicts upon us.
+But equally disturbing in all the splattered blood is the creeping militarism to our society and the seriously sick implications it inevitably afflicts.
 Got an employment catastrophe with tens of millions of careers crashed or never started?
-Somehow rationalize spending $120 billion dollars a year on a useless war, my god, throw it away on nothing while Americans are in the streets, oh well, the military comes first no matter what.
+Somehow rationalize $120 billion dollars a year, my god, throw it away on nothing while Americans are in the streets, oh well, the military comes first no matter what.

 Got a problem or complex issue?
 Whatever it is, blow it the fuck up, we spent trillions of dollars on “defense” over all these years, all that money must mean it has inherent value.
 Right?
 Use it.
 Use it reflexively if no one objects enough.

 Cruelty and callousness are the esquires to militarism.
 Make up a fantasy (their security is our security) and then brutally inflict it upon innocent humans with horrifying violence, yet somehow have this magic polarity in the human brain that can instantly switch to a caring, compassionate American who cares about our little people.